EU edges to economic sanctions on Russia but narrows scope

 PIPELINE PROJECTS

-If the sanctions had applied to gas technology, they could have affected Gazprom's huge South Stream pipeline project to Europe and Novatek's Arctic Yamal liquefied natural gas (LNG) facility.
+If the sanctions had applied to gas technology, they could have affected Gazprom's (GAZP.MM) huge South Stream pipeline project to Europe and Novatek's (NVTK.MM) Arctic Yamal liquefied natural gas (LNG) facility.

-Gazprom's main partners in South Stream are Italy's Eni, France's EDF, Austria's OMV and Germany's Wintershall [WINT.UL], a subsidiary of German chemical giant BASF.
+Gazprom's main partners in South Stream are Italy's Eni (ENI.MI), France's EDF (EDF.PA), Austria's OMV (OMVV.VI) and Germany's Wintershall [WINT.UL], a subsidiary of German chemical giant BASF (BASFn.DE).

 Van Rompuy said EU governments also agreed that the sanctions should not be applied retroactively, particularly in the area of arms trade and restrictions on access to capital markets.